bishabosha/tiger-site-gen/_docs/articles/004 - the-case-for-operation-mirrors.md

 ---
 layout: article
 title: Just declare your services: Introducing operation mirrors
-published: 13-Jun-2024
+published: 24-Jun-2024
 ---

+Scala 3 makes it even easier to write expressive code that feels like it belongs in a dynamic language, but stays aggressively type-safe, improving your productivity.
+Towards this style, I'm introducing [ops-mirror](https://github.com/bishabosha/ops-mirror), a micro-library for reflection of method signatures, for example to generate schemas for HTTP endpoints from trait definitions.

+> As of publishing, version 0.1.2 is available for Scala 3.3 LTS on JVM, JS, and Native.
+> ```scala
+> //> using dep io.github.bishabosha::ops-mirror::0.1.2
+>
+> import mirrorops.OpsMirror
+> ```

-One of Scala 3's greatest strengths is the new metaprogramming system (including support for automatic type-class derivation).
+One of Scala 3's greatest strengths is the new metaprogramming system.
-Even though it is very is powerful, you don't need to be a genius to get started with it.
-Read on to learn about [ops-mirror](https://github.com/bishabosha/ops-mirror), a new library I published to help derive type-classes for function interfaces, not just data types.
+Even though it is very powerful, you don't need to be a genius to get started with it.
+In my talk ["Mirrors for operations, not data"](https://www.youtube.com/watch?v=zYl117VzSGA), from Scalar 2024, I explained how to get started using the new [automatic type-class derivation](https://docs.scala-lang.org/scala3/reference/contextual/derivation.html) mechanism in Scala 3.
+I noted a limitation however, which is that the compiler only provides reflection support (via the [Mirror](https://docs.scala-lang.org/scala3/reference/contextual/derivation.html#mirror-1) typeclass) for sum/product types.
+I believe that we can extend this reflection support to interface types, which is provided by the [ops-mirror](https://github.com/bishabosha/ops-mirror) micro-library.
+It seems to be a natural extension - so far inpiring other libraries to be released such as [smithy4s-deriving](https://github.com/neandertech/smithy4s-deriving).

-At Scalar 2024 I presented ["Mirrors for operations, not data"](https://www.youtube.com/watch?v=zYl117VzSGA).
-The talk shows how to use [type-class derivation](https://docs.scala-lang.org/scala3/reference/contextual/derivation.html) to create schemas from simple trait definitions; and then use the schema to define type-safe webservers and clients for the same API.
-The core utility behind this use case is a new library I published, [ops-mirror](https://github.com/bishabosha/ops-mirror).

-a way to use metaprogramming to derive schema descriptions automatically from simple trait definitions.
-It turns out this is a great building block to create declarative frameworks, such as a simple web server.

-> All the code and demos in this article can be found at [bishabosha/ops-mirror](https://github.com/bishabosha/ops-mirror), or you can watch the talk ["Mirrors for operations, not data"](https://www.youtube.com/watch?v=zYl117VzSGA).

-Recently I spoke at [Scalar 2024](https://scalar-conf.com) conference in Warsaw about [type class derivation](https://docs.scala-lang.org/scala3/reference/contextual/derivation.html).
-It's a powerful mechanism, but so far only supports data types.
-I propose we can extend it to support operations, aka interfaces.

 ## A motivating example